Oath Keepers: Charles A. Dyer

 Dyer is a former U.S. Marine Corps sergeant who operated as a prominent advocate for the Oath Keepers, maintaining a popular YouTube channel and acting as a representative at Tea Party rallies.
 Known online as "July4Patriot," he made his anti-government videos during the administration of President Obama.
 As the criminal case against him developed he continued to make videos claiming that he was being targeted by law enforcement for his role as a "patriot."

 He was charged in 2010 with child rape and illegal weapons possession.
 Dyer evaded authorities and a search ensued, followed by his capture ten days later.
 In 2012, he was convicted of raping his seven-year-old daughter.
 The Oath Keepers severed ties with Dyer after his conviction, and later denied a relationship with him.

 Richard Mack

-Mack is a former sheriff of Graham County, Arizona and a political activist.
+Mack is a former sheriff of Graham County, Arizona and a political activist, and is an Oath Keepers Board Member.
 He is known for his role in a successful lawsuit brought against the U.S. federal government which alleged that portions of the Brady Handgun Violence Prevention Act violated the U.S. Constitution.
 He is a former lobbyist for Gun Owners of America and a two-time candidate for U.S. Congress.
 Mack is also the founder of Constitutional Sheriffs and Peace Officers Association (CSPOA), and established the "County Sheriff Project" movement, both of whom reaffirm what they claim is the constitutional power to refuse to enforce federal laws.

-He is an Oath Keepers Board Member.
+According to the Southern Poverty Law Center (SPLC), Mack espouses a number of conspiracy and legal theories associated with the sovereign citizen and Posse Comitatus movements, chiefly, that sheriffs are the highest law enforcement authorities in the United States.